-The International Program was established in response to a request for assistance from the Solomon Islands in 1991, and has since expanded to encompass a broad range of capacity-building activities in the region.
+Our International Program was established in response to a request for assistance from the Solomon Islands in 1991 and has since expanded to encompass a broad range of capacity-building activities in the region.

-The International Program receives strategic advice from EDO NSW International Advisory Committee, which consists of senior advocates, scholars and members of local, regional and international organisations active in environmental protection in the South Pacific region.
+EDO NSW's International Program receives strategic advice from the EDO NSW International Advisory Committee, which consists of senior advocates, scholars and members of local, regional and international organisations active in environmental protection in the South Pacific region.

 Read more about the different aspects of our International Program.